 You can store these cookies in an airtight container for a few days or stash them in the freezer.
 Then defrost them as needed or you can even just eat them frozen (they have a satisfying, crunchy texture when eaten straight out of the freezer).

-- These vegan gluten free peanut butter cookies have satisfying, chewy centres and crispy edges.
-They’re flourless and refined sugar free.
+- These vegan peanut butter cookies have satisfying, chewy centers and crispy edges.
+They’re flourless and refined sugar-free.

 Vegan Tahini Chocolate Chip Cookies